patrik64/rust-refactoring-guru/structural/bridge/README.md

 </p>

 Following this approach, we can extract the color-related code into its own class with two subclasses: ``Red`` and ``Blue``.
 The ``Shape`` class then gets a reference field pointing to one of the color objects.
 Now the shape can delegate any color-related work to the linked color object.
 That reference will act as a bridge between the ``Shape`` and ``Color`` classes.
 From now on, adding new colors won’t require changing the shape hierarchy, and vice versa.

+## Pros and Cons

 | Pros | Cons |
 | ----------- | ----------- |